TianL520/COMP580HauntedHouse/README.md

 # How to play?
 1. Press spacebar on the menu page to start playing.
 If this doesn't work, left click anywhere in the game and press spacebar again.
-2. To speak, press enter.
+2. To speak, press the 'b' key.
 You will hear a beep, then you can speak to the microphone.
 Read back your choice as it is read to you by the narration.
 Speak slowly and clearly for best results.
 3. Use up and down arrow keys to navigate through your choices (your choice will be highlighted in yellow), and press spacebar to choose the choice.

 # Things to be aware of